lakowske/Slak-ProgramComponent/README.md

 var eventBus = new EventEmitter();
 var emit     = eventBus.emit.bind(eventBus);

-// Render a programComponent to a hyperscript tree with the given state and event emitter var programComponent = ProgramComponent.render(state.programComponent, emit);
+// Render a programComponent to a hyperscript tree with the given state. var programComponent = ProgramComponent.render(state.programComponent);
 ```